Description of School

 All staff and Governors at Rosewood recognise that our students continue to struggle with basic Literacy skills and with accessing a mainstream English curriculum and that this can have a negative impact, not just upon their progress in English, but in all other exam subjects.
 Each Summer Governors, English Teachers and TAs evaluate the English curriculum and consider how best to enhance or amend teaching and resources in order to raise standards.

-Following Summer Review 2018, all students will continue to have access to one to one reading through the ERIC sessions.
+Following the Summer Review in 2018, all students will continue to have access to one to one reading through the ERIC sessions.
 Also during these sessions, all students will be involved in the ‘Superhero’ Spelling Challenges.
 They also enhance their comprehension and cultural awareness by reading and responding to a series of non-fiction texts.
 All students will have additional lessons in which they will read and write Poetry for pleasure and take part in creative writing responses.
 These initiatives are being supported by a whole school focus on Literacy and by a range of engaging displays.

 In English lessons students will now use folders instead of exercise books.
 They will have separate folders for coverage of the set text*, for spellings, for Poetry and for Creative Writing and other English skills.